-In this section, we’ll highlight some examples of best practice and include examples of construction work carried out in line with CICV Forum guidance.
+In this section, we’ll highlight some examples of best practice and include examples of construction work carried out in line with CICV guidance.

 MacGregor Flooring Company at Louisa Jordan Hospital